bokner/puzzles/README.md

-# Puzzles, riddles and solutions using constraint solvers
+# Puzzles, riddles and solutions using constraint programming